himax25/Night_Museum_VR_project/README.md

 ![screenshut](https://github.com/himax25/Night_Museum_VR_project/blob/master/Design_Rev2.jpg)

 ## Story of this process
-The user is able to navigate any station in the Aerospace Museum by following waypoints.
+The user is able to move around any station in the Aerospace Museum by following waypoints.
 These waypoints take the user to move from a station to another station after watching videoes.
-The user is able to play and pause any video by clicking the screen in each station.
+The user is able to play and pause any video by clicking on the screen at each station.

 # Breakdown of each station
 ## Station 1. **Satellite with EARTH**